 Orders and Medical Necessity Statements

 Facilities can customize the rationale for toxicology and/or clinical lab orders.
 Standard statements can be created in the Orders Settings tab and can be further customized at the time the order is created.
 You can create as many statements as needed to reflect your policies and procedures.
 You can also designate a default statement.
-To add or update a Statement of Medical Necessity, use the following steps:
+To add or update a Statement of Medical Necessity, check out this article.

 Lab Order Frequencies